-- Water in storage: Volumes in the dams at the date of assessment. - Estimated use since 1 July: Estimated NSW usage to-date, reconciled periodically with hydrographic updates (meter readings). - Forecast inflows: NSW's share of forecast inflows into the River Murray System based on assumed extremely dry future conditions (includes Snowy Hydro's guaranteed inflows for the water year and Murrumbidgee end of system flows). - IVT: Total tributary system water bought by Murray system users that is yet to be delivered. - Evaporation: Water set aside for evaporation for the remainder of the year.
-Generally reduces as the year progresses. - River losses upstream of SA: Water budgeted for transmission losses from the River Murray system upstream of the South Australian border for the remainder of the year.
-Generally reduces as the water year progresses. - SA non-dilution entitlement: Water to supply South Australia's entitlement flow, as required under the Murray-Darling Basin (MDB) Agreement.
-Generally reduces as water year progresses. - SA dilution flow: Water to provide South Australia's dilution and conveyance component of flow, as required under the MDB Agreement.
+- Water in storage: Volumes in the dams at 24/9/24, adjusted mainly for reserve held behind Snowy, water in transit and trades. - Estimated use since 1 July: Estimated NSW usage to-date, reconciled periodically with hydrographic updates (meter readings). - Forecast inflows: NSW's share of forecast inflows into the River Murray System based on assumed extremely dry future conditions (includes Snowy Hydro's guaranteed inflows for the water year and Murrumbidgee end of system flows). - IVT: Total tributary system water bought by Murray system users that is yet to be delivered. - Evaporation: Water set aside for evaporation for the remainder of the year.
+Generally, reduces as the year progresses. - River losses upstream of SA: Water budgeted for transmission losses from the River Murray system upstream of the South Australian border for the remainder of the year.
+Generally, reduces as the water year progresses. - SA non-dilution entitlement: Water to supply South Australia's entitlement flow, as required under the Murray-Darling Basin (MDB) Agreement.
+Generally, reduces as water year progresses. - SA dilution flow: Water to provide South Australia's dilution and conveyance component of flow, as required under the MDB Agreement.
 Reduces as the year progresses.
-Note, may include the Additional Dilution Flow (ADF) when triggered. - MDB Agreement required reserves: Includes conveyance reserve and minimum reserve to be set aside for use in the next water year, as required by the MDB Agreement in clause 102D and 103, respectively.

-- Water available for allocation: NSW's bulk share of the resource that can be assigned to NSW Murray entitlement holders based on the Water Sharing Plan.
+Note, may include the Additional Dilution Flow (ADF) when triggered. - MDB Agreement required reserves: Includes conveyance reserve and minimum reserve to be set aside for use in the next water year, as required by the MDB Agreement in clause 102D and 103, respectively. - Water available for allocation: NSW's bulk share of the resource that can be assigned to NSW Murray entitlement holders based on the Water Sharing Plan.
 Allocation of this volume is provided in the above table and pie chart.